zhongyang219/TrafficMonitor/UpdateLog/update_log_en-us.md

 **[简体中文](./update_log.md) | [繁體中文](./update_log_zh-tw.md) | English**

 # TrafficMonitor Update log
+## V1.86(2026/03/29)

+**New Features**

+- Added the feature to display the taskbar window on secondary monitors. #2037 #1974 #1952 #1944 #1875 #1870 #1863 #1734
+- Refactored multilingual code; multilingual strings are now configured in external INI files for easier localization.
+Added support for new languages such as German, Italian, Russian, Polish, Brazilian Portuguese, Turkish, Hebrew.
+- Replaced the skin list control in the skin selection interface with a ListBox.
+- Controls in the Options Settings dialog now support dynamic resizing.
+- The vertical scrollbar in the Options Settings dialog no longer resets when resizing.
+- The width of items in the taskbar window now supports dynamic adjustment.
+- Added the feature for the taskbar resource usage graph background color to follow the Windows theme color.
+- Added the ability to save fonts, text colors, and display text separately for each skin.
+- Added a right-click menu in the Display Text Settings dialog to restore defaults for individual items.
+- Added the display of call stack in crash information dialog.
+Add the function of writing the crash information to the log file.
+- Added the display of GPU and hard disk utilization for the Lite version.

+**Bug Fixes**

+- Fixed the issue where the update source in "General Settings" was not saved. #2020 #1561 #1119
+- Fixed incorrect font size in the preview image of the skin selection dialog when DPI settings differ across multiple monitors.
+- Fixed incorrect DPI when the floating window moves between monitors with different DPI settings.
+- Fixed the issue where built-in items in the taskbar could not be fully removed when plugin items were displayed, leaving an upload speed item. #1965
+- Optimized the style of color display in the "Color Display" control in the Options Settings dialog.
+Fixed the issue where noticeable blank space appeared on the right side of the control when more than 8 colors were displayed.
+- Fixed the issue where changing the value in the "Font Size" text box in the main window and taskbar window settings did not take effect after clicking "Apply."
+- Fixed the inconsistency between the network speed unit in the taskbar window tooltip and the settings.
+- Fixed the issue where CPU frequency did not follow the "Separate value and unit with a space" option.
+- Added handling to reinitialize connections after resuming from sleep mode, resolving the issue where network speed could not be retrieved after waking from sleep.
+- Fixed the issue that the correct font could not be obtained when font name in the skin file contains Unicode characters.
+Fixed some logical problems when parsing the skin file.
+- Improved in other details.

 ## V1.85.1 (2025/02/10)

 * Fixed the problem that when using third-party software to change to the classical taskbar in Windows 11, the option "Taskbar window appears to the left of the taskbar" in the Taskbar Window Settings is not available.